 - 1. Writing: - (a) the student must complete the CORE English Composition course sequence (ENGLISH 1101-1102); - (b) the student must pass the Writing Proficiency Exam or the corresponding non-credit skill development course, English 0103.
 The Writing Proficiency Exam is offered every semester.
 Students should take the Writing Proficiency Exam in the first or second semester of their sophomore year.
 Students who fail the Writing Proficiency Exam should enroll in English 0103 the next semester or as soon thereafter as possible.
 Any last-semester senior who has not passed the Writing Proficiency Exam is required to enroll in English 0103 in their final semester and must pass the course to satisfy graduation requirements.
-Exceptions to these policies can be granted only by the Academic Policies and Standards Committee. - (c) the student must satisfactorily complete the course-based writing competency in at least one (W) tagged course within the major. - 2.
-Oral Communication: The student must satisfactorily complete the course-based oral communication competency in at least one (O) -tagged course within the major. - 3.
-Quantitative Skills - (a) the student must complete the CORE mathematics requirement; - (b) the student must pass the Mathematics Proficiency Exam or the corresponding non-credit skill development course, MATH 0103.
-The Mathematics Proficiency Exam is offered every semester.
-Students should take the Mathematics Proficiency Exam in the second semester of their sophomore year.
-Students who fail the Mathematics Proficiency Exam should enroll in MATH 0103 the next semester or as soon thereafter as possible.
-Any last-semester senior who has not passed the Mathematics Proficiency Exam is required to enroll in MATH 0103 in their final semester and must pass the course to satisfy graduation requirements.
-Exceptions to these policies can be granted only by the Academic Policies and Standards Committee. - 4.
-Information Technologies: The student must complete the CORE course Information and Technology (GENED 1101).
+Exceptions to these policies can be granted only by the Academic Policies and Standards Committee. - Information Technologies: The student must complete the CORE course Information and Technology (GENED 1101).